This is the second part of an article exploring Cotman’s association with St Benet’s Abbey, Norfolk.

 This is an odyssey by Jonathan Neville to collate a pictorial and historical record of all the mills that can be traced in Norfolk.

 To return to the Norwich drawing, one obvious issue affecting windmills was the fact that they involve a great number of long spars of timber.
 The availability of timber, and the technology for cutting and processing it was fundamental to the design and character of the structure.
 In Cotman’s day, the availability of square-cut, long, straight, strong spars was a relatively recent condition.
 Older windmills were often made of anything-but-straight boughs.
 Even originally straight timbers had a habit of warping over time, with the result that many windmills were in an entertainingly deformed condition.
-The Liverpool and Port Sunlight watercolours show well the extremely long spars that were required to make the mechanism for turning the cap into the wind, or the very strong straight timbers that were required to make the sail spars.
+The Port Sunlight and San Francisco watercolours show well the extremely long spars that were required to make the mechanism for turning the cap into the wind, or the very strong straight timbers that were required to make the sail spars.
 It is easy now to underestimate how crucial timbers of such length once were.
 It is interesting to compare a fully-restored Dutch example, with machined timbers, with the old hand-sawn and riven equivalents.

 Click on any image to open in gallery, and read captions:

 To judge from this drawing, St Benet’s was not without its idiosyncrasies.
 The staging was required to lift the turning platform to a sufficient height that the spars would reach from the cap.
 That alone appears to have been a major investment of labour and materials; though perhaps the result was never quite so sturdy as the miller might have preferred.